What's in a Software Engineer's Compensation Package?

 What is Vesting?

-This vesting period is the amount of time you have to wait as an employee before you can claim that stock.
+This vesting period is the amount of time we have to wait as an employee before we can claim that stock.

-One of the great things about RSUs is that the price will always be what’s in your contract.
+One of the great things about RSUs is that the price will always be what’s in our contract.

-Just remember that these RSU shares are considered income tax, so if you decide to sell above your original purchase price in the contract, you will need to pay additional taxes.
+Just remember that these RSU shares are considered income, so if we decide to sell above our original purchase price in the contract, we will need to pay additional taxes.